thongton11314/Capstone/README.md

 # Capstone

 ## Documentation
   Check the Documentation.pdf file for more detail.
-[Text to show](https://github.com/thongton11314/Capstone/blob/main/Documentation.pdf)
+[Detail](https://github.com/thongton11314/Capstone/blob/main/Documentation.pdf)

 ## Overview
   We implement an application that embraces multiple Computer Science concepts which include but are not limited to: Cloud Computing, Web Application,  Database, Search Engines,     APIs, front-end, back-end, and more to create an application that serves as a notifier on discounts or reduced prices on grocery item(s).